Jacinda-Chen/salary-prediction/README.md

   - Random Forest Regressor
 - Used SHAP to explain model behavior and feature contributions
 - Used K-Means clustering to see how the data naturally groups with PCA visualization
-- Analyzed potential fairness issues, including gender impact on predictions
+- Analyzed potential fairness issues, including gender impact on predictions and Welch's t-test for statistical significance

 ---